-This brief explores the impact that rural cooperatives have already made on Internet access.
-It concludes with action steps and policy recommendations for universal access to high-quality Internet service in America.
+This brief explores the impact that rural cooperatives have already made on Internet

-Kev Terms
+Key Terms

 Federal Communications Commission (FCC) - A federal government agency that regulates U.S. communications laws and policies.

 Broadband - Defined by the FCC as 25 Mbps (download) / 3 Mbps (upload).
 Generally used as a shorthand for good Internet access.